Billy Wright (footballer, born 1924): International career

-Wright – back row, second from left – in an England team where he was captain.
+Billy Wright – back row, second from left – in an England side where he was captain.
 Photo taken just before playing his 100th international match against Scotland in April 1959.

 Wright's performances for club saw him earn a call-up to the England team.
 His full debut came on 28 September 1946 in a thumping 7–2 win against Ireland.
 He was made captain in 1948, a role he held for 90 games until his retirement (an all-time record shared subsequently with Bobby Moore).
 In 1952, with his 42nd cap, he surpassed Bob Crompton's appearance record for England, which had stood since 1914.
 In total, he made 70 consecutive full international appearances with 105 in all, scoring three times.
 He was also the first footballer in the world to earn 100 caps, reaching the landmark in a 1–0 victory over Scotland at Wembley on 11 April 1959.
 It was more than a decade before his record was broken by another player, Bobby Charlton.

 More than 60 years later, just eight other players have made more appearances for the England side than Wright.

 Managerial career

-Wright became manager of England's youth team in 1960, and was initially chosen as assistant manager of the senior side by Walter Winterbottom ahead of the 1962 FIFA World Cup, before turning down the role after being appointed manager of Arsenal in 1962, replacing George Swindin.
+Wright became manager of England's youth team in 1960, and was initially chosen as assistant manager of the senior side by Walter Winterbottom ahead of the 1962 FIFA World Cup in Chile, before turning down the role after being appointed manager of Arsenal in 1962, replacing George Swindin.
 Initially Arsenal started strongly under Wright, finishing seventh in 1962–63 and qualifying for Europe for the first time in their history, but failed to build on this.
 Wright enjoyed mixed success with his signings, who included successes such as Bob Wilson, Joe Baker and Frank McLintock, but also less successful players such as Ian Ure.

 Arsenal were unable to improve on their seventh in Wright's first season in charge, and their form gradually declined.
 Wright won only 38.46% of his matches in charge, the lowest rate for any post-war Arsenal manager (caretaker managers excepted).
 After a poor 1965–66 season – where Arsenal finished 14th and were knocked out of the FA Cup by Blackburn Rovers (who finished bottom of the First Division) — Wright was dismissed by the Arsenal board in the summer of 1966.

 Football writer Brian Glanville, discussing Billy Wright's time at Arsenal, wrote: "he had neither the guile nor the authority to make things work and he reacted almost childishly to criticism".